-There are 50 companies under the Nifty 50 index and are selected from the different sectors in India.
-The major weightage of the Nifty 50 companies comes under the Financial Services, IT, Oil & Gas, Consumers goods and Automobile.
+There are 50 companies under the Nifty 50 index and they are selected from the different sectors in India.
+The major weightage of the Nifty 50 companies comes under Financial Services, IT, Oil & Gas, Consumers goods, and Automobile.

 4. How can I buy Nifty 50 stocks?

-5. What is the eligibility criteria for selection of Nifty 50 stocks?
+5. What are the eligibility criteria for the selection of Nifty 50 stocks?